 Getting hurt or becoming sick at work will qualify many employees for Florida’s workers’ compensation to cover related expenses.

 The complexities of getting a claim accepted may require the knowledge of an experienced lawyer.
 A Stuart workers’ compensation lawyer could offer free case review consultations to workers facing difficulties with the system.

 Workers’ compensation claims must meet specific requirements for the insurance to apply.
-For example, if an employee is a truck driver for a company and suffers an injury in a crash, the claim will be denied if the driver wasn’t doing work-related duties by taking time to run a personal errand in the truck.
+For example, if an employee is a truck driver for a company and suffers an injury in a truck accident, the claim will be denied if the driver wasn’t doing work-related duties by taking time to run a personal errand in the truck.
 Additionally, an employer must be notified within 30 days of a work-related injury, or within 30 days of learning of your work-related illness.

 To avoid missing the 30-day cutoff, an employee must promptly report an injury or illness to a supervisor and go to a physician chosen by the employer.
 The worker also must seek medical attention quickly to ensure that further harm from inattention does not happen.
 If a cut finger left unattended becomes infected, the new damage may not qualify because of the employee’s delay.
 In cases of illness, reporting time begins when the employee first notices symptoms, such as a mesothelioma diagnosis in the case of asbestos workers.